bramses/xegos/README.md

 ## Xego Tower

 A Xego tower is a txt file that uses old xegos as a base for new xegos.
+Think of xegos like building a tower of functions from the ground up.

 ### Format